 Brockholes is a dog-free zone

-Dogs are welcomed on most of the Lancashire Wildlife Trust’s reserves but our sites are fragile environments that need to be protected against disturbance by dogs and man.
+Dogs are welcomed on many of the Lancashire Wildlife Trust’s reserves but our sites are fragile environments that need to be protected against disturbance by dogs and man.

 At Brockholes wildlife has flourished since we opened because this is a sensitive habitat for our native creatures.
 This is an oasis where all kinds of people, covering all kinds of ages, can get closer to our native creatures.